Delta timing: Python

-print('is_prime(13) takes time:', deltaTime, 'second to execute!')
+print("is_prime(13) takes", deltaTime, "seconds to execute!")

 Delta-time and frame rate

 Delta-time and frame rate are not always related.
 Video games fall into one of two categories regarding frame rate: frame rate dependent or frame rate independent.
 Frame rate Dependent games have a frame rate that varies based on the computer running the software.
 For example, if a frame rate dependent game runs at 300 frames per second (fps) on a computer with a refresh rate of 120 hertz (Hz), then it would run at 150 fps on a computer with a refresh rate of 60 Hz.
 A standard delta-time expression can create pause screens and intentional slow-motion effects in frame rate-dependent games.
 Standard delta-time formulas are seldom used for standard game-play because the delta-time between frames varies greatly depending on the refresh rate of the computer on which it is running.

 If a game is frame rate independent, the frame rate is preset and runs identically across all computers regardless of their specifications.
 Frame rate independence limits the maximum graphics quality to make the game available to more consumers.
 Frame rate independence is particularly popular in mobile games and games optimized for lower-end computers such as Chromebooks.
 In frame rate independent games, the delta-time between frames is consistent across the entire game.
 This standardization means that one delta-time expression can create a consistent frame rate for all users on all types of computers.